English

 (Effervescent) tablet

 Tablets and effervescent tablets are convenient and easy to carry.
 Effervescent tablets also dissolve quickly in water and are easy to take, but unfortunately, they often contain sweeteners and artificial additives.
-If you want to avoid this, it’s better to opt for ‘regular’ tablets or capsules.
-The advantage of (effervescent) tablets is that you know exactly how much vitamin C you are getting, and sometimes other compounds are added to improve absorption.
+If you want to avoid these, it's better to choose ‘regular’ tablets or capsules.
+The advantage of (effervescent) tablets is that you know exactly how much vitamin C you're getting, and sometimes other substances are added to improve absorption.

 Drops

 Vitamin C drops are perfect for people who have difficulty taking pills or have a sensitive stomach.
 Drops can be easily taken under the tongue or added to drinks.
-The downside is that vitamin C drops often have a shorter shelf life than other forms, but on the other hand, they are easier to dose.
+The downside is that vitamin C drops often have a shorter shelf life than other forms, but they are easier to dose.

 Good to know

 Choosing the right form of vitamin C depends on your personal preferences and any sensitivities.
 Do you have a sensitive stomach?
-Then avoid the acidic form of vitamin C, ascorbic acid, and opt for a buffered form such as ascorbate or Ester-C. Do you prefer vitamin C from a natural source?
+Then avoid the acidic form of vitamin C, ascorbic acid, and opt for a buffered form like ascorbate or Ester-C. Would you prefer vitamin C from a natural source?
 Choose natural vitamin C. If absorption and effectiveness are important to you, then liposomal vitamin C is the best choice.

-If you’re still unsure after this information or are still in doubt about which form is best for you, please contact us via our chat, email, or phone, or visit one of our stores.
+Still unsure after this information or have doubts about which form is best for you?
+Contact us via our chat, email, or phone, or visit one of our stores.
 We are happy to help!

 Sources